cosmos-developer/cosmos-vietnam-developer-plan/README.md

 1. design product: 50.000 VND/1 design

 ## bonus: (Direct Message me to notify)
-1. massive contribution to link_following folder will get: 100.000 VND (algorithm will be used to ensure non - duplicate)
+1. contribution to link_following folder:
+	* 1 twitter link of a chain: 1.000 VND

 ## rules:
 1. 3 posts/day in total so that page doesn't flood with information